Quiescent Big Bang formation in $2+1$ dimensions: Past Stability

-Hence, $f_\textrm{\normalfont asymp}(t,\cdot,\cdot)$ uniformly converges to a limit $f_\textrm{\normalfont Bang}$ in $C^0_{0,\underline{\gamma}}(M)$ as $t\downarrow 0$ and \eqref{eq:asymp-Vlasov} holds at order $0$, Note that we lose one order of control on the Vlasov distribution compared to \eqref{eq:bs-imp} since, when applying \eqref{eq:REEqVlasovVTD} and higher order analogues, we need to estimate $f-f_{FLRW}$ at order $\ell+1$ to control $f_\textrm{\normalfont asymp}$ at order $\ell$.
+Hence, $f(t,\cdot,\cdot)$ uniformly converges to a limit $f_\textrm{\normalfont Bang}$ in $C^0_{1,\underline{\gamma}_0}(T^\ast M)$ as $t\downarrow 0$ and \eqref{eq:asymp-Vlasov} holds at order $0$.
+Note that we lose one order of control on the Vlasov distribution compared to \eqref{eq:bs-imp} since, when applying \eqref{eq:REEqVlasovVTD} and higher order analogues, we need to estimate $f-f_{FLRW}$ at order $\ell+1$ to control $f_\textrm{\normalfont asymp}$ at order $\ell$.
 Further, note that evaluating \eqref{eq:asymp-Vlasov} at $t=t_0$ yields \eqref{eq:Vlasov-control}. \end{proof}

-We formulate the asymptotic behaviour of the spatial metric $g$ in \eqref{eq:asymp-quiesc} to be consistent with the FLRW Big Bang stability works \cite{Rodnianski2018, Speck2018, FU24}.
+We formulate the asymptotic behaviour of the spatial metric $g$ in \eqref{eq:asymp-quiesc} to be consistent with the FLRW Big Bang stability works \cite{Rodnianski2018, Speck2018, FU25}.
 This expression is in line with the formal solution

 that one obtains by solving the velocity term dominated equations; see also \cite[Remark 19.2]{Speck2018}.
-Alternatively, one can renormalise the spatial metric as in \cite[Definition 6]{GPR23} such that the resulting metric converges toward the Big Bang. \begin{corollary} Let $(\M,\g,\phi,\overline{f})$ be as in Theorem \ref{thm:main} and consider the time-dependent family of endomorphisms
+Alternatively, one can renormalise the spatial metric as in \cite[Definition 6]{GPR23} such that the resulting metric converges toward the Big Bang. \begin{corollary} \changereport{Let $(\M,\g,\phi,\f)$ be as in Theorem \ref{thm:main-2+1} and consider, for $t\in(0,t_0]$ and $x\in (M_t)$,